Tracking Variables

 Python

-You can use the tracked variables directly in Python with the runs module.
-You can get all tracked variables from runs next to the other info this module provides.
+If you use the runs module, you can also get all variables from a job next to the other info this module provides.
 If you want to include variables, you should set include_variables

 value to get more runs.